kaizencodes/glimpse/README.md

 ## Usage

-After compilation run the executable like so `./glimpse -f example.yml`.
+After compilation run the executable like so `GOGC=1000 ./glimpse -f example.yml`.
 The `-f` flag is used to specify the input file.
 The input file describes the scene to be rendered.
+I recommend setting the `GOGC` value higher than the default 100 if your machine has extra ram it can speed up the render.

 The format is the following: